appscode/blog/content/post/kubeform-announcement/index.md

 Please try the latest release and give us your valuable feedback.

-* If you want to install Kubeform, please follow the installation instruction from [here](kubeform.com/docs/latest/setup).
+* If you want to install Kubeform, please follow the installation instruction from [here](http://www.kubeform.com/docs/latest/setup).

-* If you want to upgrade KubeDB from a previous version, please follow the upgrade instruction from [here](kubeform.com/docs/latest/setup/upgrade).
+* If you want to upgrade Kubeform from a previous version, please follow the upgrade instruction from [here](http://www.kubeform.com/docs/latest/setup/upgrade).

 ## Support